Alaoefyn/Symbol_Finderv2/README.md

 Same logic as other symbol finder code.

-It has more symbols and not just math, it has special pys., special keyboard and special math symbols.
+It has more symbol dictionaries:

+1-Pyhs symbols
+2-Special math symbols
+3-Normal math symbols
+4-Hard to find keyboard shortcuts symbols (inside the math dic.)